tomkhe/high-performance-thread-safe-IO/README.md

 # High-performance Thread-safe IO
-This is a high-performance C++ implementation of IO functions like read and write using memory-mapping and (occasionally) caching.
+This is a high-performance C++ implementation of IO functions like read and write using a hybrid memory-mapping and caching scheme.
 Implementations are thread-safe and substantially faster than stdio counterparts.
 Main features include:
 - `io61_read`: equivalent of `fread`;
 - `io61_write`: equivalent of `fwrite`;
 - `io61_seek`: equivalent of `fseek`.